Jakeflow27/file-downloader/README.md

     retries:       Int,     number of retries Default: infinite
     userAgent:     String,  custom userAgent, Default: chrome,ie,safari+node ua
     overwrite:     Boolean, force the download even if an equal sized file with the same name exists, Default:false
+    autoUnzip:     Boolean, if the file is a zip, extract the contents?
+Default: true